×

 Karyn Scissum Gunn, California State University, Long Beach, is a member of the Forum executive committee.

-WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
+WESTERN ACADEMIC LEADERSHIP ACADEMY is a yearlong professional development program for academic leaders aspiring to become chief academic officers in the WICHE region’s postsecondary sector.
 Eleven cohort members from California institutions have participated in the Academy since its inception in 2015.
+Karyn Scissum Gunn, California State University, Long Beach, will serve as a primary faculty member for the Academy as of July 2024.
+Glen Nelson, California State University Monterey Bay, serves as a guest faculty member for the Academy.

-NO HOLDING BACK California State University, Fullerton is one of 12 WICHE institutions that participated in a community of practice in which institutions analyzed data and revised policies related to transcript and student holds in 2022-2023.
+NO HOLDING BACK California State University, Fullerton is one of 12 WICHE institutions that participated in 2022-23 in analyzing data, policies and practices related to transcript and registration holds, contributing toward tools for other institutions to undertake this work.

-WCET- The WICHE Cooperative for Education Technologies is the leader in practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET members include the California State University Office of the Chancellor, California Community College Chancellor’s Office, and 20 other California institutions and organizations.
+WCET- The WICHE Cooperative for Education Technologies is the leader in the practice, policy, and advocacy of digital learning in higher education.
+Its growing membership includes institutions, higher education agencies and systems, nonprofit organizations, government agencies, and corporations in all U.S. states and several Canadian provinces.
+WCET members include California State University Office of the Chancellor, California Community College Chancellor’s Office, University of California Office of the President, and 19 other California institutions and organizations.

-Additionally, 184 institutions in California are members of the State Authorization Network (SAN), which helps guide institutions through state regulations around online courses and programs.
+State Authorization Network (SAN), helps guide institutions through state regulations around online courses and programs.
+California has 184 members.

 WICHE has convened the OERWest Network, which is part of a nationwide collaborative to scale the development and adoption of free course materials.
 Open educational resources (OER) have shown promise in improving student outcomes, particularly for poverty-affected students, for whom the high cost of textbooks can be a barrier to postsecondary success.